tinymce/tinymce-docs/plugins/pageembed.md

 ### Disable select

-When the `tiny_pageembed_classes` value is set to an empty array, the size select will not be shown and only exact sizes can be set.
+When the `tiny_pageembed_classes` value is set to an empty array, the size selection fields are not available and only exact sizes can be set.
 Use the following script to disable `select` using the `tiny_pageembed_classes` option:

 ```js
 tinymce.init({